Schools from Essex and Suffolk come together every year for the culmination of the Dora Love prize.

 The prize goes to the project which expresses best that which was most important to Dora Love: speaking up against hatred wherever it occurs, never forgetting the ultimate consequence of seemingly small acts of discrimination and developing a sense of personal responsibility.

-The prize is presented during the annual University of Essex Holocaust Memorial Week, which this year will be held between Friday 25 January - 1 February 2019.
+The prize is presented during the annual University of Essex Holocaust Memorial Week.

 Dora Love was born on 21 May 1923 in the small town of Plunge in western Lithuania, the third of four children of Hirsch and Jetta Rabinowitz.
 Her father owned a successful porcelain and glass business, and in 1924 the family moved to nearby Memel on the Baltic Sea.
 Four days after her graduation from the German lyceum in Memel, in March 1939, the German Wehrmacht occupied the Memelland, making it part of Hitler’s Greater German Empire.
 Dora, her sister and one of her brothers were hurriedly smuggled out of the Memelland into Lithuania where she was re-united with the rest of her family in the little town of Šiauliai (Schaulen).